aandrovitsanea/Open-source-Conference-Website-Template/README.md

 The template includes the following funcionalities:

-1. Home page with logo and text.
+1. Home page with logo and text (`Files/index.php`)

-2. Navigation bar through the pages
+2. Navigation bar through the pages (`Files/logo_navbar.php`)

-3. Info page to present the scope of the conference
+3. Info page to present the scope of the conference (`Files/InfoPage.php`)

-4. Jury page to include the colleagues participating as jurors.
+4. Jury page to include the colleagues participating as jurors (`Files/JuryPage.php`)

-5. Location page to sum up information on the venue, city of conference and possibilities for accommodation
+5. Location page to sum up information on the venue, city of conference and possibilities for accommodation (`Files/LocationPage.php`)

-6. Program page, where the talks of the conference are presented in a tabular.
+6. Program page, where the talks of the conference are presented in a tabular (`Files/Program.php`)

-7. Sign up page, where a form is created for the participants to sign up.
+7. Sign up page, where a form is created for the participants to sign up (`Files/subscribe_form.php`)

-8. Contact page, where a form enables sending a message to the organizing comittee for any interested party.
+8. Contact page, where a form enables sending a message to the organizing committee for any interested party (`Files/contact_form.php`)

+9. Terms of use page (`Files/terms_of_use.php`)

 ## MySQL Database:

-* Sign up and Contact form interact with a database created with the `conference_db.sql` script.
+* Sign up and Contact form interact with a database created with the `Files/conference_db.sql` script

+* Scripts `Files/login.php`, `Files/login_script.php` and `Files/mail.php` enable the interaction of the website with the database

-* Password is passed via a hash funtion in order only for the hash of the password to be stored in the database.
+* Password is passed via a hash function in order only for the hash of the password to be stored in the database

 ## JavaScript controls